cbtham/botsays/README.md

     _Starting a new conversation in the emulator_

-1. Type "What's the most popular software programming language in the world?" into the box at the bottom of the emulator chat window and press **Enter**.
+1. Type "What is dengue?" into the box at the bottom of the emulator chat window and press **Enter**.

     ![Chatting with the bot](Images/emulator-step-02.png)

-    _Chatting with the bot_
+    _Chatting with the bot.
+It should respond to you_

 1. Observe that the responses are now based on the QnA knowledge base.
 Ask the bot additional questions and see how it responds.
-For example, ask it what is the best-selling multiplatform game of all time, or who won the Super Bowl.
+For example, ask it what is the symptoms of dengue.

 1. Click the **Stop** button in Visual Studio Code's debugging toolbar to end the debugging session.
 Then select **View  -> Command Palette** to open the command palette, type "Git Sy," and select **Git: Sync**.